 In order to convict a defendant of assault with intent to rape, the Commonwealth must prove beyond a reasonable doubt that:

 The Commonwealth proves an assault by establishing beyond a reasonable doubt that the defendant (1) attempted to commit an assault and battery; or (2) attempted to place the alleged victim in fear of an assault and battery and engaged in some conduct which the alleged victim reasonably perceived as imminently threatening an assault and battery.

 The Commonwealth proves a rape by establishing beyond a reasonable doubt that the defendant (1) engaged in either natural or unnatural intercourse with the alleged victim; and (2) the defendant compelled the alleged victim to submit by force or threat of bodily injury and against his or her will.

-Assault with intent to rape cases can be defended by a Middlesex County assault with intent to rape attorney in a variety of ways.
+Assault with intent to rape cases can be defended by a Concord assault with intent to rape attorney in a variety of ways.

 The prosecutor must establish beyond a reasonable doubt that the defendant intended to commit an assault.
 Accidentally causing the alleged victim to be in fear of being sexually assaulted does not constitute the crime of assault with intent to rape.
 An “accident” is defined as an event that was unexpected and occurred without the defendant’s design or intent.